Giuppox/block/docs/contribute/STYLE_GUIDE.md

 ### 2.3 Naming conventions <a name="2-3"></a>
-* All Block public function should begin with a prefix of some sort, followed by an underscore, and are un camel case: e.g. `BlkTensor_Init`.
+* All Block public function should begin with a prefix of some sort, followed by an underscore, and from a camel case name: e.g. `BlkTensor_Init`.
-* Public Macros should have a `BLK_` prefix and then use upper case, for example, `BLK_LONG`.
+* Public Macros should have a `BLK_` prefix followed by an upper case name, for example, `BLK_LONG`.
 * Private functions should be lower case with underscores, for example:
   `array_real_get`.
-Single leading underscores should not be used, but some current function names violate that rule due to historical accident.
+Single leading underscores should not be used, but some current function names may violate that rule due to historical accident.

 ### 2.4 Documentation <a name="2-4"></a>
 * Function declarations: Every function declaration should have comments